India's IT Landscape — Why Now?

 - Import hardware/software duty-free for export production

-- Net Foreign Exchange (NFE) must be positive
+- Net Foreign Exchange (NFE) must remain positive

 - Annual performance report filing required